Italian Brazilians: Italian immigration to Brazil

 The Cavalcanti family arrived in Brazil in 1560.
 Today this is the largest family in Brazil by a common ancestor.

 According to the Italian government, there are 31 million Brazilians of Italian descent.
 All figures relate to Brazilians of any Italian descent, not necessarily linked to Italian culture in any significant way.
 According to García, the number of Brazilians with actual links to Italian identity and culture would be around 3.5 to 4.5 million people.
-Scholar Luigi Favero, in a book on Italian emigration between 1876 and 1976, pinpointed that Italians were present in Brasil since the Renaissance: Genoese sailors and merchants were between the first to settle in colonial Brazil since the first half of the 16th century, and so, because of the many descendants of Italians who emigrated there from Columbus' times until 1860, the number of Brazilians with Italian roots should be increased to 35 million.
+Scholar Luigi Favero, in a book on Italian emigration between 1876 and 1976, pinpointed that Italians were present in Brasil since the Renaissance: Genoese sailors and merchants were among the first to settle in colonial Brazil since the first half of the 16th century, and so, because of the many descendants of Italians who emigrated there from Columbus' times until 1860, the number of Brazilians with Italian roots should be increased to 35 million.

 Although they were victims of some prejudice in the first decades and in spite of the persecution during World War II, Brazilians of Italian descent managed to integrate and assimilate seamlessly into the Brazilian society.

 Many Brazilian politicians, artists, footballers, models, and personalities are or were of Italian descent.
 Italian-Brazilians have been state governors, representatives, mayors and ambassadors.
 Four Presidents of Brazil were of Italian descent (but none of the first three directly elected to such a position): Pascoal Ranieri Mazzilli (Senate president who served as interim president), Itamar Franco (elected vice-president under Fernando Collor, whom he eventually replaced as the latter was impeached), Emílio Garrastazu Médici (third of the series of generals who presided over Brazil during the military regime, also of Basque descent) and Jair Messias Bolsonaro (elected in 2018).